bokuweb/re-bulma/README.md

-# Deprecated
+# No longer maintained, sorry.

-Deprecated as the react-motion-menu project is no longer maintained.
+No longer maintained, sorry.

 ---